ries-lab/LaserEngine/Electronics/Electronics_manuscript/Custom_signal_conditioning/README.md

 ##### Power supply

-The power is supplied to the voltage conditioning board by the [custom voltage distribution board](https://github.com/ries-lab/LaserEngine/tree/master/Electronics/Electronics_manuscript/Custom_voltage_distribution): +5 V, gnd and -5 V.
+The power is supplied to the signal conditioning board by the [custom voltage distribution board](https://github.com/ries-lab/LaserEngine/tree/master/Electronics/Electronics_manuscript/Custom_voltage_distribution): +5 V, gnd and -5 V.

 ##### Inputs